-The ETC is responsible for the on-line processing of data on net ecosystem fluxes and their components, carbon pools and other auxiliary data as well as for instrument development in cooperation with the wider community.
-Diverse processing hierarchies are used for the production of the various datasets, resulting in various data levels.
-Ancillary information about the sites (for example: metadata; vegetation and soil characteristics; disturbances; management) will be processed to ensure a high standardization between the various sites.
+The ETC processes the data on net ecosystem fluxes and their components, carbon stocks and ancillary data.
+Diverse processing hierarchies are used for the production of the various data levels.
+Near-real-time datasets are released for data users that need fast access to recent data and for continuous data quality control.
+Ancillary information about the stations (for example: vegetation and soil characteristics; disturbances; management) are processed, often starting from raw measurements, to guarantee a high standardisation between the various stations.
+All the data and metadata are delivered to the Carbon Portal for further user distribution.

-The ETC is coordinated and operated by the Euro-Mediterranean Centre on Climate Change (CMCC) in collaboration with the University of Tuscia (UNITUS) in Viterbo, Italy, the University of Antwerp (Research Centre of Excellence on Plant and Vegetation Ecology: PLECO) in Belgium and the National Institute for Agricultural Research (INRA) in Bordeaux, France.
+The ETC is coordinated and operated by the Euro-Mediterranean Centre on Climate Change (CMCC) in collaboration with the University of Tuscia (UNITUS) in Viterbo, Italy, the University of Antwerp (Research group on Plant and Ecosystems: PLECO) in Antwerp, Belgium and the French National Research Institute for Agriculture, Food and Environment (INRAE), France.

-Although the ETC has been organized to maximize the interchangeability of the members so as to increase its robustness and share its competencies as much as possible, the groups involved have distinct fields of expertise and main responsibilities.
-In particular, the Italian partners, UNITUS and CMCC, coordinate the ETC and the fluxes and meteorological data processing.
-The University of Antwerp is responsible for the ancillary data collection and treatment, while INRA Bordeaux will receive, analyse and store the soil and vegetation samples.
-The ETC is organized in four main units with specific tasks (Figure 6).
+Although the ETC has been organised to maximise the interchangeability of the members to increase its robustness and share its competencies, the groups involved have distinct fields of expertise and main responsibilities.
+The Italian partners, UNITUS and CMCC, coordinate the ETC and the processing of ecosystem fluxes and meteorological data, the University of Antwerp is responsible for the ancillary vegetation data collection and treatment, while INRAE receives, analyses and stores the soil and vegetation samples.
+The ETC is organised in four main units with specific tasks (Figure 6).

 Unit 1: The Executive Committee Unit's main tasks include communication and interaction with the ICOS community and other Central Facilities.
 The unit also organises annual assessments of ETC operations and plans its medium- and long-term activities.
+It is also responsible for the international collaborations.

-Unit 2: The Data Unit's main tasks include NRT data and metadata collection as well as automatic data quality assistance, quality control and processing.
+Unit 2: The Data Unit's main tasks include Level 2 and NRT data production and metadata collection as well as automatic data quality assistance, quality control and processing.
 The unit shares, distributes and archives data and develops tools for data exploration and validation.
 This unit also maintains an alert service in case of data problems and inconsistencies.

-Unit 3: The Test Unit's main tasks include the evaluation of new sensors and prototypes and the development of new methods.
-The unit is responsible for interactions with instrument manufacturers and research centres as well as for roving system management for site validation and parallel measurements.
+Unit 3: The Test Unit's main tasks include the evaluation of new sensors and prototypes and the development of new processing and quality control methods.
+The unit is responsible for interactions with instrument manufacturers and research centres.

-Unit 4: The Network Unit's main tasks include providing assistance to the ICOS Ecosystem stations and evaluation of station performances.
+Unit 4: The Network Unit's main tasks include providing assistance to the ICOS Ecosystem stations, evaluation of station performances and the labelling activities.
 The unit organises training sessions for site managers and technicians and forms workgroups for protocol development.
 This unit also analyses soil and vegetation samples and takes care of their storage.